 The funds will be sourced from select members of the Nigerian Society of Chemical Engineers, Patrons and Friends of the profession who commit to invest a certain amount annually and pay a membership fee based on proposed model above.
-Members of this team will be expected to make collective investments based on a pre-agreed set of assessment criteria.
+Members of this team will be expected to make individual and or collective investments based on the pre-agreed set of assessment criteria.

 To guide the submission and assessment of potential investment opportunities, the following framework serves as a guide in determining the application the NSChEF fund.
 Below is a brief description of the framework:

 A committee is designated and charged with the responsibility of evaluating the investment.
 The Foundation Secretariat keeps records of all investments and maintains strict confidentiality of records.
 The secretariat will also be in charge of monitoring the investments and interacting with beneficiaries regularly and prepare periodic report to the angels on the performance of all investment portfolios.

 An Angel investor (also called Business Angel) makes use of their personal disposable finance and makes their own decision about making the investment.
 The business angel would normally take shares in your business in return for providing equity finance.
 In so doing, they normally seek to not only provide your business with money to grow, but also bring their experience and knowledge to help your company achieve success.
 Angel Investors seek to have a return on their investment over a period of 3-8 years.
 Angels can invest on their own or with a syndicate.
 Angel investors then follow their deal either actively taking a role on the board or actively supporting the business, or may act passively as part of a group with a lead angel taking this role on their behalf.